Site icon Survival Dispatch

 They were excited about the gift, and had already asked about planning a winter survival challenge with me.
 I warned that a winter challenge is completely different, and that we would have to talk about it.

 I look back on this experience with nothing but pride and a smile on my face.
-In a very short amount of time I was able to teach these boys about trapping, fishing with a gill net, knife skills, marksmanship, making a spear, shelter building, fire starting, water purification, preserved survival foods, cooking wild meat, venomous snakes, poisonous plants, first aid, BOB redundancy, and orienteering.
+In a very short amount of time I was able to teach these kids about trapping, fishing with a gill net, knife skills, marksmanship, making a spear, shelter building, fire starting, water purification, preserved survival foods, cooking wild meat, venomous snakes, poisonous plants, first aid, BOB redundancy, and orienteering.

 If the average adult would learn just half of those skills, they would be much more prepared for any potential survival scenario.
 I would gladly take Jay and Dre into a survival situation, and am looking forward to our next challenge.